ds2-lab/FaaSNet/README.md

 ### Introduction

 Our trace dataset is a subset of the data described in, and analyzed, in our ATC '21 paper.
-Traces were obtained by collecting 24-hour production-level traces from two datacenters in [Alibaba Function Compute](https://www.alibabacloud.com/product/function-compute) service during May 2021.
+The traces were obtained by collecting 24-hour production-level logs from two datacenters (Beijing and Shanghai) in [Alibaba Function Compute](https://www.alibabacloud.com/product/function-compute) service during May 2021.

 ### Using the Data